regimental12/CI224-Sem2/README.md

 - Working player
   - [ ] plaer that moves - 5%
-  - [ ] player with gui - 10%
+  - [ ] player with ygui - 10%
   - [ ] player with interaction - 15%
-  - [ ] player withinteraction and gui and inventory - 20%
+  - [ ] player with interaction and gui and inventory - 20%

+- Working entities
+  - Entities with Basic AI (Just wander aimlessly) - 10%
+  - Entities with path finding and goals (can actively attack/find the palyer) - 20%